 The date on which no new features may be submitted for the upcoming release.
-After this date, only critical bug fixes can still be included.
+After this date, only critical bug fixes can still be included to the Release branch.
+Development work can continue in the main branch.
+If you are unsure whether new developments could interfere with the release, check with the Release manager.